rycus86/docker-pygen/README.md

                         notifications.
 If there is only one argument it will be used for both MIN and MAX.
 The defaults are: 0.5 and 2 seconds.
+  --events <EVENT> [<EVENT> ...]
+                        Docker events to watch and trigger updates for (default: start, stop, die) --swarm-manager       Enable the Swarm manager HTTP endpoint on port 9411 --workers <TARGET> [<TARGET> ...]
+                        The target hostname of PyGen workers listening on port 9412 (use "tasks.service_name" for Swarm workers) --retries RETRIES     Number of retries for sending an action to a Swarm worker
+  --no-ssl-check        Disable SSL verification when loading templates over
+                        HTTPS (not secure)
+  --one-shot            Run the update once and exit, also execute actions if
+                        the target changes
+  --docker-address <ADDRESS>
+                        Alternative address (URL) for the Docker daemon connection
   --debug               Enable debug log messages
 ```